International policy & engagement

 Benefits of international education

-- Graduates become global ambassadors – when students return to their home countries or go offshore, they act as ambassadors for New Zealand
+- develops global ambassadors – when students return to their home countries or go offshore, they act as ambassadors for New Zealand

-- Develop global networks – students connect with future business, academic and political leaders across the world
+- develops global networks – students connect with future business, academic and political leaders across the world

 Hosting international students at our universities and having New Zealand students study offshore develops links between New Zealanders and people from other countries that further our trade, business, diplomatic and research goals.